Uninett/nav/doc/reference/netmap.rst

 DrawNetmapView
 ^^^^^^^^^^^^^^

-It's job is to a render a topology graph using `D3JS Force-directed graph layout <https://github.com/mbostock/d3/wiki/Force-Layout>`_.
+Its job is to a render a topology graph using `D3.js force-directed graph layout <https://github.com/mbostock/d3/wiki/Force-Layout>`_.

-The topology graph includes traffic/link-load metadata in the graph.
-If fetching a topology graph related to an **activeMapProperty** it might include ``metadata for netbox positions`` in the graph.
+The topology graph includes traffic/link-load metadata.
+If fetching a topology graph related to an :js:data:`activeMapProperty` it might include metadata for netbox positions in the graph.

-Network Topology with traffic data get's refreshed every X-minutes.
+Network topology with traffic data is refreshed every X minutes.
 See :ref:`API_TopologyGraph` for details about how topology data is fetched.